 Who will you receive a Bill from, after the Amniocentesis surgical procedure?

 It is important to note that the number of bills that the patient may receive depends on the arrangement the healthcare facility has with the physician and other healthcare providers.

 Sometimes, the patient may get a single bill that includes the healthcare facility and the consultant physician charges.
 Sometimes, the patient might get multiple bills depending on the healthcare provider involved.
 For instance, the patient may get a bill from:

 - An obstetrician and gynecologist

-- A pathologist (if the amniotic fluid was sent
+- A pathologist (if the amniotic fluid was sent for analysis)

-- A radiologist (if radiological tests were performed
+- A radiologist (if radiological tests were performed during the procedure)

 The patient is advised to inquire and confirm the type of billing, before Amniocentesis is performed.